rfdeguzman21/rfdeguzman.github.io/src/index.md

 ![me](img/id-sm.jpg)

-### About me
+## About me

-- A System Engineer graduated from Asian Institute of Computer Studies and having more than 5 years of extensive experience in developing company systems for RareJob Phils
+- Graduated from Asian Institute of Computer Studies and having more than 5 years of extensive experience in developing company systems for RareJob Philippines Inc.
-- Systems Engineer in RareJob Phils since Sept.
+- Senior Developer in RareJob Phils since Sept.
 2012
 - Result driven, self driven, highly motivated, smart and hungry to learn new technologies, methodologies, strategies, and processes

-### Strengths
+## Strengths

 - Good oral, written, & presentation skills
 - A high tolerance for stress and enjoys responsibilities